rickbassham/indi-dev-tutorials/drivers/02-properties.md

     // now we register the property with the DefaultDevice
-    // without this, the property won't show up on the control panel defineSwitch(&SayHelloSP);
+    // without this, the property won't show up on the control panel
+    // NOTE: you don't have to call defineSwitch here.
+You can call it at
+    // any time.
+Maybe you don't want it to show until you are connected, or
+    // until the user does something else?
+Maybe you want to connect, query your
+    // device, then call this.
+It's up to you. defineSwitch(&SayHelloSP);

     return true;